 Give your dog a healthier diet

 Mama dog will need all the nutrients she can get as she will be nursing her fur babies for many weeks.
-It is suggested that instead of giving her two large meals, you should provide her several meals a day instead and easy access to fresh water.
+It is suggested that instead of giving her two large meals, you should provide her several meals a day instead and give her easy access to fresh water.
 Increase the amount of food to up to three times of her normal feeding and give her calcium to prevent milk fever.

 House your dog and her puppies in a stress-free environment